-One of the most popular hotels in town and only steps away from the entrance to the Petra National Park.
-In the tradition of Middle Eastern palaces tucked away amid the labyrinths of walled cities, the Movenpick's contemporary exterior is deceptively plain.
-Inside, however, there are towering atriums dotted with latticed windows; fountain terraces like Arabian nights fantasies, and public areas that seem to have been painted and furnished by medieval master craftsmen from Cairo, Fez, and Marrakech.
+One of the most popular hotels in town and only a few steps away from the entrance to the Petra National Park.
+In the tradition of Middle Eastern palaces tucked away amid the labyrinths of walled cities, the Mövenpick's contemporary exterior is deceptively plain.
+Inside, however, there are towering atriums dotted with latticed windows, fountain terraces like Arabian nights fantasies, and public areas that seem to have been painted and furnished by medieval master craftsmen from Cairo, Fez, and Marrakech.

 FACILITIES & SERVICES